FancySzymanski/Course_4_module_1_lab/color-clock/README.md

-thing in practice).

-Here's a README you can drop in:

-markdown
 # Focus App — Color Clock

 A live-updating clock built with React and Vite, styled with `date-fns`.
 Customize the hour, minute, and seconds color independently using presets or your own custom color picker.